MCDoodle1/space-tourism/README.md

 I learned a lot of new CSS from the course and used the Router/Navlink component in React.
 I also learned to use UseLocation and created a custom hook.

+It was quite a challenge to deploy the code on GitHub pages.
+I had to change the router from BrowserRouter to HashRouter for the navigation to work.

 ### Continued development

 Extend my knowledge of HTML, CSS and React.